denoland/manual/continuous_integration.md

 Occasionally you may run into a cache that has been corrupted or malformed, which can happen for various reasons.
-There is no option in GitHub Actions UI to clear a cache yet, but to renew a cache you can simply change the name of the cache key.
+There is no option in GitHub Actions UI to clear a cache yet, but to create a new cache you can simply change the name of the cache key.
 A practical way of doing so without having to forcefully change your lockfile is to add a variable to the cache key name, which can be stored as a GitHub secret and which can be changed if a new cache is needed:

 ```yaml
 key: ${{ secrets.CACHE_VERSION }}-${{ hashFiles('lock.json') }}